Meet Your Attorney – Jesse K. Sanchez

 Be Aware that You Might Have a Valid Argument to Suppress Evidence

-While arguments to suppress evidence are often quite complicated, all “motions to suppress” essentially claim that the rights of the accused person were violated in some fundamental way and, therefore, any evidence gained from the violation should be excluded from evidence or “suppressed.”
-It’s a controversial technique, because it can take evidence that makes a defendant look “obviously guilty” and get it thrown right out of court.
+While under the law, arguments to suppress criminal evidence are often quite complicated, all “motions to suppress” essentially claim that the rights of the accused person were violated in some fundamental way and, therefore, any evidence gained from the violation should be excluded from evidence or “suppressed.”
+It’s a controversial technique, because it can take criminal evidence that makes a defendant look “obviously guilty” and get it thrown right out of court.

 at 317-721-9858 today!